mb8rg/Bulk_ATAC_seq_analysis/README.md

 ## 1. Sequencing quality check
 FASTQC (version 0.11.5) was used to determine the quality of sequencing and to check for presence of adapters.
 I run the script using the following command: `sbatch --array=0-119 01_fastqc_array.slurm`.
 The script takes each fastq file as an input and outputs html documents with information about the quality of reads.

+The following is part of the "01_fastqc_array.slurm" file:
 ```bash
 # Create directory and set variables
 PROJECT_PATH=/scratch/mb8rg/20240814_AP1_perturbations_Bulk_ATACseq/